 In addition, applicants may submit an optional statement that outlines how the COVID-19 pandemic may have impacted their work and professional obligations.

-For additional information contact Dr. Vassie Ware, Chair, Prokaryotic Molecular Biology Search Committee at email@example.com or by mail at 111 Research Drive, Bethlehem, PA 18015.
+For additional information contact Dr. Kathy Iovine, Chair, Cell Biology Search Committee at email@example.com or by mail at 111 Research Drive, Bethlehem, PA 18015.

-Lehigh University is an Equal Opportunity/Affirmative Action employer and does not discriminate on the basis of age, color, disability, gender, gender identity, genetic information, marital status, national or ethnic origin, race, religion, sexual orientation, or veteran status.
-Lehigh University is committed to increasing cultural and intellectual diversity in the academic community and is especially interested in candidates who can contribute, through their research, teaching and/or service, to this mission.
-Lehigh University is the recipient of an NSF ADVANCE Institutional Transformation award for promoting the careers of women in academic sciences and engineering http://www.lehigh.edu/luadvance/ and is among institutions of higher education recognized for excellence in diversity with the INSIGHT into Diversity HEED Award.
+Lehigh University is an affirmative action/equal opportunity employer and does not discriminate on the basis of age, color, disability, gender identity or expression, genetic information, marital or familial status, national or ethnic origin, race, religion, sex, sexual orientation, or veteran status.
+We are committed to increasing the diversity of the campus community.
+Lehigh University is committed to a culturally and intellectually diverse academic community and is especially interested in candidates who can contribute, through their research, teaching and/or service, to this mission.
+Lehigh University is the recipient of an NSF ADVANCE Institutional Transformation award for promoting the careers of women in academic sciences and engineering (http://www.lehigh.edu/luadvance/) and is among institutions of higher education recognized for excellence in diversity with the INSIGHT into Diversity HEED Award.
 Additional information about Lehigh’s commitment to diversity and inclusion is available at https://diversityandinclusion.lehigh.edu/.
 Lehigh University provides competitive salaries and comprehensive benefits, including domestic partner benefits.
-More information about Work/Life Balance for Faculty can be found at https://www.lehigh.edu/~inprv/faculty/worklifebalance.html Lehigh University supports dual career efforts for following spouses/partners of newly hired faculty.
-Learn more about Dual Career Assistance at https://www.lehigh.edu/~inprv/faculty/dualcareer.html.
+More information about Work/Life Balance for Faculty can be found at https://provost.lehigh.edu/work-life-balance.
+Lehigh University supports dual career efforts for following spouses/partners of newly hired faculty https://dualcareer.lehigh.edu/dual-career